SupakornSJB/dotfiles/readme.md

   ln -s ~/.dotfiles/.zshrc ~/.zshrc
 ```

-3. Install dependencies of each app
+4. Install dependencies of each app
   - For nvim, install **packer** from [repo](https://github.com/wbthomason/packer.nvim) and run `:PackerSync` (For more info, Go
   to nvim submodule repo)
+    - Note: Packer is likely to be unmaintained in the future, If you don't like that, use other nvim plugin such as LazyVim instead
   - For kitty, you may want to change the background picture and the font
     - Or try using the font that I'm using, JetbrainsMonoNL [Nerdfonts](https://www.nerdfonts.com/font-downloads)
   - For tmux, install `tpm` and source the tmux config file